-The Secondary Education Master of Arts in Teaching prepares individuals for initial licensure to teach students of grades 6 through 12.
+The Secondary Education Master of Arts in Teaching prepares individuals for initial licensure to teach students of grades 6 through 12, in all the fields listed below except foreign language.
+Foreign language licensure is grades PreK-12.

-The Secondary Education Program emphasizes the preparation of effective and reflective teachers who are knowledgeable in the content they are preparing to teach and cognizant of the characteristics of adolescents, 12-18 years of age.
-The licensure areas for which individuals are prepared include biology, business and marketing education, chemistry, earth and space science, English, English as a Second Language, foreign languages, mathematics, physics, history and social sciences, and technology education.
+The Secondary Education Program emphasizes the preparation of effective and reflective teachers who are knowledgeable in the content they are preparing to teach and cognizant of the characteristics of adolescents, 12-18.
+The licensure areas for which individuals are prepared include biology, business and marketing education, chemistry, earth and space science, English, foreign language licensure (PreK-12), mathematics, physics, social studies, and technology education.

-The program is designed to enable students to develop a strong professional education on a foundation of undergraduate preparation in General Education, an appropriate major, and introductory professional education experiences.
+The program is designed to enable students to develop a strong professional education on a foundation of undergraduate preparation in General Education, an appropriate major and introductory professional education experiences.

-Although individual programs of study will vary depending upon students' major and licensure area, the following represents the breakdown of the required credits in a typical program:
+Although individual students' programs of study will vary depending upon major and licensure area, the following represents the breakdown of the required credits in a typical program.